-- c.
-All other business of ecclesiastical matters not specifically assigned to any other committees. - B. Committee on World Outreach - 1.
-The Committee on World Outreach shall be comprised of nine members on a three-year, three class system, with the Moderator and Stated Clerk serving as exofficio members with voice and vote.
+- B. Committee on World Outreach - 1.
+The Committee on World Outreach shall be comprised of nine members on a three-year, three-class system, with the Moderator and Stated Clerk serving as ex-officio members with voice and vote.
 A quorum of the committee shall be five, excluding ex-officio members.
 The Committee's membership shall include three Teaching Elders and at least four Ruling Elders.
 The two remaining positions may be filled by non-ordained, active members of EPC churches with particular expertise or experience in world missions.
 Committee members may serve all or part of two consecutive terms and then may not be reelected for at least one year.
-The Committee on World Outreach shall meet at least twice a year, including the week of General Assembly. - 2.
+The Committee on World Outreach shall meet at least twice a year, including the week of the General Assembly. - 2.
 The Committee on World Outreach, in consultation with the Ministerial Vocation Committee, shall be responsible for providing a course of instruction for those global workers to be commissioned by the General Assembly with authority to administer sacraments on the mission field (W.3-1, G.20-4A.5).
-All such workers shall sustain a written examination developed by the Ministerial Vocation Committee, be recommended to the General Assembly by the World Outreach Committee and sustain an oral examination by the Committee on World Outreach. - C. Committee on Church Planting and Revitalization - 1.
-Membership to be three.
-Chairman is to be elected by committee. - 2.
-Duties: - a.
-To coordinate, encourage and provide resources for church planting, evangelism, and church development efforts of presbyteries and churches. - b.
-To coordinate, encourage, develop and provide resources for church revitalization efforts of presbyteries and churches. - D. Committee on Ministerial Vocation - 1.
+All such workers shall sustain a written examination developed by the Ministerial Vocation Committee, be recommended to the General Assembly by the World Outreach Committee and sustain an oral examination by the World Outreach Committee. - C. Committee on Ministerial Vocation - 1.
 Membership to be six members; chairman elected by committee. - 2.
 Monitors and aids ministerial committees of local presbyteries. - 3.
-Assists in placement of pastors and helps churches to find pastors. - 4.
+Assists in the placement of pastors and helps churches to find pastors. - 4.
 Provides information on colleges and seminaries. - 5.
 Examines extraordinary candidates. - 6.
-Oversees theological testing. - E. Women's Resource Council - 1.
-The Women's Resource Council will recruit, administer, and coordinate the activity of women's ministry established by the Assembly. - 2.
-The Executive Committee of the Council will consist of six women, each a currently active member of an EPC congregation or presbytery with three classes equal in size to the extent possible.
-Council members may serve all or part of two consecutive terms and are then ineligible for re-election for one year. - 3.
-Members shall be nominated to the Women's Resource Council by the nominating process prescribed in the Rules of Assembly XI.11-4.3.
+Oversees theological testing. - D. Next Generation Ministries Council - 1.
+To be comprised of nine members, five of whom may be non-elders qualified in children's, youth, or college ministries and who are active members of EPC churches.
+Chairman is to be elected by committee. - 2.
+Duties: - a.
+To encourage and support Next Generation ministry workers